sailendrachettri/alphanews/README.md

 # New Features ideas
 - Save favorite news at one place
-- Share new on social handles
 - Custom full article reading page

 # Features of the app

 - Read the latest news across world
+- Share news on social handles or copy link
 - Save the importent new for later use (working on this feature)

 # Screenshots